kailashgautham/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState4.puml" alt="UndoRedoState4" />

 Step 6.
 The user executes `clear`, which calls `Model#commitTaToolkit()`.
 Since the `currentStatePointer` is not pointing at the end of the `taToolkitStateList`, all TA Toolkit states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/David …​` command.
+Reason: It no longer makes sense to redo the `add n=David …​` command.
 This is the behavior that most modern desktop applications follow.

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />